better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

     (cd seed/ui && yarn && yarn build)

+First let's set up a directory where the seed can store its data.
+This is important in case you are running an Upstream client on the same machine.
+The default path for both Upstream and the seed node would otherwise be the same and could result in unexpected behaviour.

+    mkdir -p ~/.radicle-seed

 Then you'll have to generate a private key:

-    mkdir -p ~/.radicle-seed
     cargo run -p radicle-keyutil -- --filename ~/.radicle-seed/secret.key

 In order for users to connect to the seed node from the internet, you'll have